Ankit-Sah18/IdeaKart.com-Project/README.md

-# Individual-Project created by Ankit Sah
+# IdeaKart-Project created by Ankit Sah

 **I have cloned a website of IdeaKart.com, Ideakart is a site that give you an idea about the book useres want to buy.** Ideakart offers a huge collection of books in diverse categories.
 This website has a user friendly search engine and a quick delivery system.
 With this we even provide best discounts on our books.
 You can write to us for any idea or any help you need.